crybapp/web/README.md

 Ensure that `.env-example` is either copied and renamed to `.env`, or is simply renamed to `.env`.

-In this file, you'll need to supply the environment the app is running in under `NODE_ENV`, the key used to decrypt incoming requests over HTTP and WS, and the URI for MongoDB.
+In this file, you'll need some values.
+Documentation is available in the `.env-example` file.

 ### Running the app locally